thoth-tech/documentation/docs/OnTrack/Deployment/Google Cloud/Research & Findings/google-cloud-research.md

 **Google Cloud Platform (GCP)** is a cloud service platform that allows you to build cloud resources and platforms, leveraging cloud native services and features.

-Google Compute Engine (GCE) is the the Infrastructure as a Service (IaaS) component of Google CLoud Platform (GCP) [1].
+Google Compute Engine (GCE) is the Infrastructure as a Service (IaaS) component of Google CLoud Platform (GCP) [1].
 It is the service that provides virtual machines (VMs) as server resources in the cloud.